-While the events which spark the plotline are obviously tragic, the mood of the show never veers into sappy sentimentality, because it focuses on the incredible power of these very human stories of resilience, and making do in seemingly impossible circumstances.
-We hear the story of the stranded passengers from many sides, as the patchwork of anecdotes from the townspeople and travellers are woven into vibrant songs.
+While the events which spark the plotline are obviously tragic, the mood of the show never veers into sappy sentimentality.
+Instead it focuses on the human stories of resilience and making do in seemingly impossible circumstances.
+The patchwork of anecdotes from the townspeople and travelers are woven into vibrant songs.
 The actors would change roles with fluidity, sometimes with the simple technique of taking off/ putting on a certain jacket or hat.

 The small but mighty band of eight musicians played with incredible skill and vitality, and kept me and my parents bopping our heads throughout the entire production.
 The musical energy was brought from the first seconds of the opening scene, the thumping percussive chorus Welcome to The Rock.
 Several numbers in the show, such as Heave Away and Screech In, channeled the traditional music of Newfoundland, a kind of fiddle-heavy folk music reminiscent of pirate sea shanties.
 (The traditional music of Newfoundland has its roots in Celtic music, I found an informative and concise article on this musical heritage here)